-IFRS 16, "Leases" replaces IAS 17, "Leases".
-The new standard requires lessees to recognize a lease liability reflecting future lease payments and a "right-of-use asset" for virtually all lease contracts, and to record it on the statement of financial position, except with respect to lease contracts that meet limited exception criteria.
-The standard is effective for annual periods beginning on or after January 1, 2019, with earlier application permitted.
-The Company has determined the impact of this new standard will be increased disclosure.
+IFRS 16 requires lessees to recognize a lease liability reflecting future lease payments and a "right-of-use asset" for virtually all lease contracts, and to record it on the statement of financial position, except with respect to lease contracts that meet limited exception criteria.
+There was no impact on the condensed interim consolidated financial statements as a result of adopting this standard.